September 1989 -

-Both being woodwind players, the 'Thomas' sisters, Alison (oboe) and Gill (clarinet), now Alison Cooper and Gill Horton, set up Wind Plus as a partnership in September 1989.
+The 'Thomas' sisters, Alison Cooper (oboe) and Gill Horton (clarinet), set up Wind Plus as a partnership.

-Gill, at this time, had come to the end of maternity leave from NatWest bank, after the birth of her first son and was debating the next step in her working /family life.
-It was an opportune time, as Alison had become aware during her course the need for more options for the purchase of materials used in the repair trade.
-Alison's time would pretty much be taken up with repairs, but Gill was eager to join her and take on the sales of supplies.
-Wind Plus was formed and the business grew organically and steadily over the years.
+Gill had come to the end of maternity leave from NatWest Bank and was debating the next step in her working /family life.
+It was an opportune time, as Alison had become aware of the need for more options for the purchase of materials used in the repair trade.
+Alison's time would be taken up with instrument repairs, but Gill was eager to join her and take on the sales of supplies.

-At around the time of the birth of Alison's first child, in 2001, it was again time to reconsider work/life balance.
-At this stage, the two sides of the business could work independently.
-Alison continued repairing as a sole trader; as did Gill, with the materials sales, carrying on the Wind Plus name.
+After the birth of Alison's first child, it is now time for her to reconsider work/life balance.
+At this stage, the two sides of the business can work independently, so Alison continues repairing as a sole trader.
+Gill does the same for the sales of supplies, continuing the Wind Plus name.

 Alison continues repairing today in her very successful repair business.